Original air date: May 15, 2010

 Dream Lord: You die, stupid.
 That's why it's called "reality".

-- Batman Gambit: Considering his true nature is part of the Doctor's mentality and the Doctor wants Amy and Rory to stay together, Dream Lord's true purpose was to get Amy and Rory to sort out their relationship.
+- Batman Gambit: Considering his true nature as part of the Doctor's mentality and the Doctor wants Amy and Rory to stay together, the Dream Lord's true purpose is to get Amy and Rory to sort out their relationship.

 - Bavarian Fire Drill: The driver of the camper van lets the Doctor take the wheel after the Doctor greets him with "It's okay, it's only me", even though they have never met before.

 - Berserk Button: Amy is very touchy about her size when she's pregnant.
 Although in her defence, her two male companions don't seem to be willing or able to stop making insensitive remarks about it.

 - Betty and Veronica: The whole core of the story.
 As the Dream Lord aptly points out:Dream Lord: You ran away with a handsome hero; would you really give him up for a bumbling country doctor who thinks the only thing he needs to be interesting is a ponytail?

 - Big Bad: The Dream Lord is The Heavy of the story, although he was brought into being by the psychic pollen.

 - Black Comedy: There's something morbidly hilarious about watching the Doctor, a Technical Pacifist, unhesitatingly shove an old lady off a roof.